Law Office of

 If, after 30 days from the date when the third and last notice was published, the missing spouse does not respond, your attorney can file your divorce "by default."
 This means that, despite a thorough search effort and sufficient legal notice in a newspaper, the missing spouse has failed to respond to your intention to seek a divorce.
 He or she is considered to have "defaulted," and your divorce can then be filed with the court.
 Once your papers have been approved, your divorce will be granted.
 You should expect that a divorce by publication from beginning to end will take about one year to complete.

 We offer free consultations.
 Our fee for a divorce by publication, without financial issues, is $3,000.
-This includes both our legal fee and all of the expenses except for the cost of the legal notice, which typically costs approximately $1,000.
+This includes both our legal fee and all of the expenses except for the cost of the legal notice, which typically costs approximately at least $1,000.
 In addition to accepting major credit cards we also offer payment plans.